mpachnis/mp-slider/README.md

 3. Start using it!

-    Wrap the image in a div.
-To add caption to your image just include the 'mp-caption' element with slider-header, slide-content properties.
+    Wrap the image into a div.
+To add a caption to your image just include the `mp-caption` element. `mp-caption` available properties: `slider-header` and `slide-content`.

 <!--
 ```